weberlab-hhu/Helixer/docs/fine_tuning.md

 retraining from scratch may be limited**_.

 ### 1.2 Prerequisites:
-- directory with training data (The example below doesn't represent the exact amount of training data you need/would want.
-The amount of data depends on the amount of high quality genome assemblies you can acquire for your phylogenetic family/order of interest):
+- directory with training data
+> **Important**: The example below doesn't represent the exact amount of training data you need/would want.
+The amount of data depends on the amount of high quality genome assemblies you can acquire for your phylogenetic family/order of interest.
+Of course, the amount of data required for Helixer to improve the predictions for your species can be highly variable depending on how diverse these genomes are in comparison to each other and to the ones Helixer has been trained on.
+In general, the more high quality data with you can acquire the better.
   ```raw
   train
     ├── training_data.species_01.h5